Connect with others who understand.

 Powered By

-1. ADHD Symptoms Are Often Stable Over Time, Whereas Bipolar 1 Symptoms Fluctuate
+1. ADHD Symptoms Are Usually Stable, While Bipolar 1 Symptoms Change Over Time

-A key difference between bipolar 1 and ADHD is how constant their respective symptoms are.
-ADHD symptoms are typically stable over time, whereas bipolar disorder symptoms might change.
+A key difference between bipolar 1 and ADHD is how symptoms show up.
+ADHD symptoms tend to be steady, while symptoms of bipolar disorder often come and go in cycles.

 What Are the Symptoms of ADHD?

-ADHD has a variety of symptoms, including difficulty focusing and hyperactive motor movements (like fidgeting).
-This condition can lead to significant challenges at school, work, or social settings.
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), ADHD includes a variety of symptoms, including difficulty focusing and frequent movements (like fidgeting).
+These symptoms can make it harder to succeed at work, in school, or in social situations.

-ADHD is most often diagnosed in kids, but adults can also have it.
+ADHD is most often diagnosed during childhood, but adults can have it as well.
 Symptoms of adult ADHD can include:

 • Impulsivity